-On the flip side, backend engineering interns focus on writing code with Java, Ruby, and Python to connect the server to the database.
-Backend engineering interns write code and ensure that the code is working properly.
+On the flip side, back end engineering interns focus on writing code with Java, Ruby, and Python to connect the server to the database.
+Back end engineering interns write code and ensure that the code is working properly.

 Data Scientist Intern

-Data Scientists take a very mathematical approach to computer science, focusing on statistical and quantitative analyses.
+Data scientists take a very mathematical approach to computer science, focusing on statistical and quantitative analyses.
 Data scientists work to better understand consumers by using statistical analyses and models to evaluate social trends in information systems.

 Product Management Intern

 Product management interns work between the computer engineers and marketing teams to make sure the product is functioning properly and is attractive to consumers.
-Interns will run QA tests, determining whether or not the product is up to quality expectations.
+Interns run QA tests, determining whether the product is up to quality expectations.